I have owned (and eventually sold) over a hundred N64 controllers.

-Nintendo 64 (N64) Controllers — All You Ever Wanted to Know
+The Nintendo 64 Controller (N64): All You Ever Wanted to Know and More!

 My fascination with the controller for N64 began about 2 years ago when I purchased my first Nintendo 64 system.
 Since that time I have owned (and eventually sold) over a hundred N64 controllers.
 I have become intimately familiar with this wonderful controller and all of its many components.

 While I love Nintendo products and the Nintendo 64 in particular, the N64 controller seems to have one chronic, reoccurring problem: the analog control stick or "thumbstick."
 Now, I'm not saying nothing else can go wrong with them, but aside from this one issue, I have never had a problem that couldn't be easily fixed with a good cleaning (sticky buttons for instance).
 I hope you find this information useful, and feedback is always appreciated!

 The Nintendo 64 system was released in the US in September 1996 and came with one controller.
 A few things that made the N64 controller different were the shape, colors, use of analog stick technology and the port on the bottom which was used for accessories like a controller pak or rumble pak.